SwetSagar/UPSC-CSE-Notes/UPSC/04 GS-1/2. 🌏 Geography/Earthquakes, Tsunami etc (Geophysical Phenomena).md

 ## CA : December 2021 Onwards
 2020-03-10 12:50:07

 ---
 - [Daylight saving time](https://www.youtube.com/watch?v=DRQcW9ODoP4) : Setting up of clock ahead or backwards to extend the daylight hours.
 This was done since it saves energy, completion of work earlier.
 But it has issues with increasing heart problems, spike in workplace injuries, on Agriculture and labour and productivity.
 - Frequency of very severe storms in Arabian Sea has increased due to inc is global temp/warming.
 Wind shear is driving cyclones from far areas towards Western Coast.
+	-  52% inc in frequency of cyclones in Arabian Sea and 8% in BoB since 2000.
+Reasons : 1.
+Inc in surface temp -> more intensification of cyclonse due to inc convection.
+2. Underlying features ex land sea boundary, bays, estuaries.
 - Pacific Ring of Fire was formed due ot subduction of oceanic tectonic plates beneath lighter contiental plates.
 ![[Pasted image 20220403012615.png]]
 - [[Heat Wave and Cold Wave#Cold Waves |Cold Wave]]
 - **Bomb Cyclone** aka **Bombogenesis** or **Nor'easter** is a mid latitude cyclone that intensifies rapidly.
 It occurs when atmospheric pressure at the centre of the cyclone drops at least 24 milibars over 24 hrs.
 	- Cold airs and fronts are an essential feature for bomb cyclones and are associated with blizzards.
 	- It occurs in areas of northwest Atlantic, NW Pacific and sometimes the mediterranean sea from late winter to early spring.
-- Geomagnetic storms are caused due to solar flares when they interact with Earths magnetic field.
+- **Geomagnetic storms** are caused due to solar flares when they interact with Earths magnetic field.
 Solar coronal mass ejection CME or Co-rotating interaction region CIR are constituents of the storm.
 	- G1 storms affects power grids causing weak fluctuations, minor impacts on satellite operation and northern and southern lights occur.
 	- G5 storm causes voltage problems, blackouts, radios are hindered.
 - **Marine heatwaves** are a coherent area of extreme warm sea surface temp that happen when sea temperatures are warmer than normal for extended period of time.
-	- Ocean current cause this, weak winds does not remove heated water from ocean surface to move.
+	- Ocean current cause inc in temp, weak winds does not remove heated water from ocean surface to move.
 	- Western Indian ocean has seen largest inc in these waves.
 -